By guest author Ashley Verrill

 As a help desk software reviewer, I am constantly asked for my advice about what buyers can do to ensure they get the most out of their system.
 My answer is almost always the same -- use every reporting feature possible to foster a perpetual cycle of measurement and improvement.

-Self-service channels such as community forums and publicly-facing Knowledge Bases (KBs) are one arena where I’ve noticed specific neglect in regards to measurement.
+Self-service channels such as community Knowledge Bases (KBs) are one arena where I’ve noticed specific neglect in regards to measurement.
 In talking with users, the primary reasons for this are twofold:

-As well as what actions are needed based on the data you do receive.
+Not knowing which actions are needed based on the data you do receive

 Zendesk note: Some of the features described in this article are available on the Professional and Enterprise plans only.